javalenciacai/SonarMetricsReportGenerator/docs/user_manual.md

 ## FAQ

 **Q: How often are metrics updated?**
-A: Metrics are fetched in real-time when viewing a project.
-Historical data is preserved for trend analysis.
+A: Metrics are updated based on your configured interval (5 minutes to 24 hours).
+Default is 1 hour.

 **Q: Can I track deleted projects?**
 A: Yes, inactive projects remain visible with their historical data until manually deleted.